SethRobinson/proton/Programmer Readme.txt

 Note:  RTSimpleApp has the 64 bit audiere.dll included now, so use the 64 bit build there for simplicity.

+Note: The Debug_GL_SDL configuration uses SDL for both the Audio and renderer/message pump/gamepads, while I normally wouldn't use this in a Windows build, it's useful for testing things how they will work for the linux builds, which all use SDL2 under the hood.

 -Seth (seth@rtsoft.com)